aeoden96-cg/OGL_misc/README.md

-# opengl_libs
+# Various libs for OpenGL
-Various libs for OpenGL
+Authors mentioned in each directory.